-Payment acceptance and securing payments has been a specific challenge for e-merchants and payment processors.
+Payment acceptance and securing payments have been specific challenges for e-merchants and payment processors.
 In the early days of electronic payment processing, you needed special equipment and software to send a payment for goods.
-Now, payment acceptance can be integrated into websites, mobile platforms, and at the point-of-sale for scalability amongst merchants big and small.
+Now, payment acceptance can be integrated into websites, mobile platforms, and at the point of sale for scalability amongst merchants big and small.

 Keeping Your Private Data Safe

-As technology changes at an increasingly rapid pace, however, keeping your data safe has been at the forefront of most merchant’s minds.
+As technology changes at an increasingly rapid pace, however, keeping your data safe has been at the forefront of most merchants’ minds.
 It’s easy to see why.
-Data breaches can have long-reaching financial and systematic impacts for businesses, and can damage the reputation of long-standing organizations.
+Data breaches can have long-reaching financial and systematic impacts on businesses and can damage the reputation of long-standing organizations.
 What’s more, breaches can also spell financial ruin for companies without the financial, legal and logistical bandwidth to weather the storms of a hack.

 For point-of-sale transactions, EMV-enabled (also known as “chip card”) transactions add another level of encryption to your sales when performing card-present sales.
 End-to-end encryption, like what CSG Forte offers, provides a level of security to your entire payment processing system from terminal to payment acceptance and beyond.
 When accepting payments online, SSL webpages and other methods of data encryption help ease the worry of consumers and take some of the burden off merchants to remain PCI-compliant.

-According to a new McKinsey study, 78% of Americans currently use at least one form of digital payments.
+According to a McKinsey study from 2020, 78% of Americans currently use at least one form of digital payment.
 Offering consumers more ways to efficiently pay bills and purchase the things they want should be a key objective for all modern business owners.

 Hot-button technologies like cryptocurrency and blockchain could be another way payment processing gets another technological push into a new era.
 After all, some cryptocurrency contenders aim to revolutionize the processing time for electronic payments, and if successful, can completely change the game for the payments industry.
 But in the interim, new trends like PIN on Glass acceptance to allow customers to use their PIN for mobile point-of-sale transactions, as well as contactless payments, same-day ACH and advancements in payment APIs all are geared towards making payment processing simpler, faster and more efficient.